LoganEStack/cs_compendium/README.md

 -   [**Merge Sort:**](https://www.geeksforgeeks.org/merge-sort/)  *Implement and explain it.
 Discuss time and space complexity.*

 	Divide and conquer.
 Divide the array of values in half.
 Continually divide the resulting arrays in half recursively until you are left with n arrays each containing 1 value.
 Merge all the values back together again in the correct order.
+Do this by iterating over both arrays-to-be-merged simultaneously and modifying the original array in-place.
+This requires a pointer for both the left, right, and original array.
+Look for the smaller of the two array index values, place it in the result array, and move that array’s pointer one to the right.

 	The number of elements you need to compare is always N/2.
 Regardless of how many elements are combined, you’ll always have the same ratio of arrays, and elements within.
 The number of layers (iterations) to merge everything together is log(n) (amount of steps to go from 1 to N by a second power), so the result is O(n log n).
 Merge sort is a stable sort.

 	“Divide the array in half and keep doing that all the way until every element is on its own (which we skip).
 Then, moving up, iterate over the left and right halves, placing them in order in a new array.
 Make sure to fully iterate over both halves.”